Starting studies

 Further information and the programme-specific deadlines available at

-Your LUT user ID will be your username when logging into the LUT systems as for example, the online learning platform Moodle.
+Your user ID will be used as a username when logging into the LUT systems (for example the online learning platform Moodle).

 We have collected information and tests on Digital Orientation 2025-26 -site in Moodle to support the start of your studies.
 Go to https://moodle.lut.fi and log in to Moodle with your university user id.
 The Digital Orientation course will be available from 1st of August onwards.